ZhenbangYou/SysY-Front-End/README.md

   - generate by itself.
   - inherit from others.

-Also, as is shown in the above example, one label may be shared by more than one components.
+Also, as shown in the above example, one label may be shared by more than one components.
 That being said, only one of them generate the label, others just inherit it.
 Therefore, the core of the scheme is:
   - who is responsible for generating the label?
   - from whom does a component inherit the label?